Sony α7: Features (universal for α7-series)

-Reception
+Usage in Filmmaking

+The Sony α7 series has been adopted by various filmmakers for its compact design and high-quality imaging.
+The α7S model, in particular, has been favored by independent filmmakers for its affordability and low-light capabilities.
+Notably, The Bastard Sword (2018), a 187-minute British fantasy film, was shot entirely using the Sony α7S, demonstrating the camera's suitability for long-form, microbudget productions.

+Critical reception and awards

-The cameras received a positive reception from critics.
-DxOMark crowned the α7R as the highest ranking full-frame mirrorless camera, with a score of 95 (the same score as the Nikon D800, but one point behind the Nikon D800E).
-The α7 achieved a score of 90, higher than the Nikon Df and Nikon D4 professional DSLR cameras, as well as the Sony SLT-A99.
+The Sony α (Alpha) cameras, particularly the α7 and α7R models, garnered widespread acclaim from critics and industry experts.
+DxOMark, a reputable source for camera and lens evaluations, crowned the α7R as the highest ranking full-frame mirrorless camera, with a score of 95 (the same score as the Nikon D800, but one point behind the Nikon D800E).
+The α7 achieved a score of 90, higher than the Nikon Df and Nikon D4 professional DSLR cameras, and even Sony's own SLT-A99.
 The Verge rated the cameras 8.3 out of 10, commenting that "It might be a few years before we realize it, but when the DSLR is relegated to a niche status among specialty photographers and full-frame mirrorless cameras dominate the market, we'll have the α7's to thank as the cameras that started it all."
 EPhotozine which rated the α7 5 stars, meanwhile praised the α7 series' price point for making them "the cheapest full-frame digital cameras currently available" while being lighter and smaller than comparable cameras.
-It awarded the α7 "Camera of the Year."
+It awarded the α7 "Camera of the Year".
 The α7R was awarded by Imaging Resource as the "Camera of the Year".